namhyung/uftrace/doc/uftrace-live.md

 -S *SCRIPT_PATH*, \--script=*SCRIPT_PATH*
 :   Add a script to do addtional work at the entry and exit of function.
 The type of script is detected by the postfix such as '.py' for python.

+\--event-full
+:   Show all (user) events outside of user functions.

 FILTERS
 =======